sidrubs/potree-auth/README.md

 > To use custom Potree HTML, create it in an `index.html` file and add it to the _project directory_.
 Access it via `/project-assets/{project_id}/index.html`.

+### Project dashboard

+Displays all the projects that a user has authorization to read.

+Served at `/projects`.

 ## Installation